Are you putting your home on the market in Santa Cruz? Not before you schedule your lateral sewer inspection, you won’t!

 When Should You Order Your Sewer Lateral Inspection?

 Ideally, you should order your inspection before listing your home on the market, particularly if your sewer lateral is very old.
 Waiting until you have an offer from a buyer is a bad idea because if you find issues, you can slow the sale or even watch great offers walk out the door.

 Following guidelines and inspection schedules, you should have nothing to worry about.
 It’s simple to call one of the city’s certified plumbers and make an appointment.

-An annual inspection is an excellent idea for preventing serious sewer lateral issues and the associated fines.
+An annual inspection is excellent for preventing serious sewer lateral issues and the associated fines.
 If you have an older sewer (ten years or older), consider cleaning it every six months to keep it in good working order and prevent significant damage and eventual spills.